CEITECmagnonics/SpinWaveToolkit/docs/source/api_reference/index.rst

 ==============
 SpinWaveToolkit is an open-source Python package providing analytical tools for spin-wave physics and research.

-Below you will find links to detailed documentation for constants, submodules, classes, functions, and .
+Below you will find links to detailed documentation for constants, classes, functions, and submodules.

 .. toctree::
    :maxdepth: 2